Badgerati/Pode.Web/docs/Tutorials/Actions/Button.md

 )
 ```

 The `-ColourState` and `-SizeState` have default values of `Unchanged`.
-They map to `-Outline` and `-FullWidth` of a button's switches, so they can be toggled in a stateful manor.
+They map to `-Outline` and `-FullWidth` of a button's switches, so they can be toggled in a stateful manner.